verus-lang/verus/source/docs/guide/src/integers.md

     [Euclidean division and remainder](https://en.wikipedia.org/wiki/Euclidean_division),
     rather than Rust's truncating division and remainder, when operating on negative left-hand sides or negative right-hand sides.
- * Division-by-0 and mod-by-0 remain unspecified, even in spec code.
+ * Division-by-0 and mod-by-0 are errors in executable code and are unspecified in ghost code (see [Ghost code vs. exec code](./ghost_vs_exec.md) for more detail).
- * The named arithmetic functions, `add`, `sub`, and `mul`, do not perform widening, and thus have truncating behavior, even in spec code.
-Verus also recognizes some Rust functions like [`wrapped_add`](https://doc.rust-lang.org/std/primitive.u32.html#method.wrapping_add) and [`checked_add`](https://doc.rust-lang.org/std/primitive.u32.html#method.checked_add), which may be used in either exec or spec code.
+ * The named arithmetic functions, `add(x, y)`, `sub(x, y)`, and `mul(x, y)`, do not perform widening, and thus have truncating behavior, even in ghost code.
+Verus also recognizes some Rust functions like [`wrapped_add`](https://doc.rust-lang.org/std/primitive.u32.html#method.wrapping_add) and [`checked_add`](https://doc.rust-lang.org/std/primitive.u32.html#method.checked_add), which may be used in either executable or ghost code.